munificent/craftinginterpreters/book/strings.md

 of object it is -- string, instance, etc. Following that are the payload fields.
 Instead of a union with cases for each type, each type is its own separate struct.
 The tricky part is how to treat these structs uniformly since C has no concept of inheritance or polymorphism.
-I'll explain that soon, but first lets get the preliminary stuff out of the way.
+I'll explain that soon, but first let's get the preliminary stuff out of the way.

 The name "Obj" itself refers to a struct that contains the state shared across